on3iro/aeons-end-randomizer/CustomExpeditions/Example.md

 This version is used to explain how the configuration works.
 Do not try to copy and import this, as comments are not valid in **JSON**.
 Use the uncommented version below instead.

-**NOTE**: Comments which are postfixed with `WORK IN PROGRESS` indicate, that the feature has not yet been implemented.
-You are still allowed to already use these in your configurations, but they will currently have no effect.

 ```json
 {
   "name": "Example Expedition Full", // Name of the expedition which will be used by default on import